Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-buckets.md

 * To change the bucket configuration, you need {{site.s3.permissions.bucketsWrite}}.

 ### Viewing the Current S3 Bucket Configuration by Using the qq CLI
-Use the `qq s3_get_bucket` command and specify the bucket name.
+Run the `qq s3_get_bucket` command and specify the bucket name.
 For example:

 ```bash
 $ qq s3_get_bucket \